 4. Buy a car that’s cheap to insure

-A car’s “loss history” affects its collision and comprehensive insurance premiums.
-If other drivers of your model file frequent or expensive claims, insurance rates for your car will be higher than average.
-Insure.com’s car insurance comparison tool lets you research average premiums for more than 3,000 models of new cars.
+The past claims history for vehicles affects their insurance future.
+If drivers of a certain vehicle file frequent or expensive claims, insurance rates for all drives of that model will go up.
+Insure.com’s car insurance comparison tool lets you see average premiums for hundreds of new models.

 5. Take advantage of low-mileage discounts

-Some car insurance companies offer discounts to drivers who put fewer than a predetermined number of miles on their vehicles each year.
+Some car insurance companies offer savings to drivers who put fewer than a predetermined number of miles on their vehicles each year.

 7. Ask about car-safety discounts